ANSSI-FR/Open-ISO7816-Stack/README.md

 This protocol is ruling the interactions between a smartcard and a card reader when using its contacts to communicate.
 It is defined by the ISO/IEC 7816-3 specification which can be found [here](https://www.iso.org/standard/38770.html).

-This code is designed to be run on an embedded target and is organized according to several abstraction layers, thus allowing you to easily make your own implementation for a target which might not be supported yet.
+This code is designed to be run on an embedded target and is organized accordingly to several abstraction layers, thus allowing you to easily make your own implementation for a target which might not be supported yet.
 The software is written in pure C code and is thoroughly tested to asses its compliance with the protocol specification.

-At its higher abstraction level, this librairy provides an API allowing you to send and receive APDUs to/from a smartcard.
+At its higher abstraction level, this library provides an API allowing you to send and receive APDUs to/from a smartcard.
-At the same time, the lower level APIs are allowing you to interract directly with the arcanes of the T=0 and T=1 underlying protocols.
+At the same time, the lower level APIs are allowing you to interact directly with the arcanes of the T=0 and T=1 underlying protocols.

 ## Copyright and license